SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 From the picture above, we find that tan x = 0 at 0o and 180o on interval

 .
-Please note that the solution of 360o is excluded from the solution interval!
+Please note that the solution of 360o is excluded from the solution interval because the solution interval excludes this angle since there is a parenthesis next to it 360o !!!

 Therefore, we have two solutions, namely x1 = 0o and x2 = 180o.

-Therefore, to show all solutions, we only need to add 180ok to the smaller of the two solutions in the interval between 0o and 360o where k is defined as any integer.
+Therefore, to show the general solution, we only need to add 180ok to the smaller of the two solutions in the interval between 0o and 360o where k is defined as any integer.